May is ALS Awareness Month. Learn more about what you can do to end ALS with MDA.

 What is dermatomyositis?

-Dermatomyositis mostly affects the muscles of the hips and thighs, the upper arms, the top part of the back, the shoulder area and the neck.Dermatomyositis is one of the inflammatory myopathies, a group of muscle diseases that involves inflammation of the muscles or associated tissues, such as the blood vessels that supply the muscles.
+Dermatomyositis mostly affects the muscles of the hips and thighs, the upper arms, the top part of the back, the shoulder area and the neck.Dermatomyositis is one of the idiopathic inflammatory myopathies (IIMs), a group of muscle diseases that involves inflammation of the muscles or associated tissues, such as the blood vessels that supply the muscles.
 A myopathy is a muscle disease, and inflammation is response to cell damage.
+Another word for inflammatory myopathy is myositis.
+The myo root means muscle, and the itis root means inflammation; so a myositis is an inflammatory muscle disease.

 What are the symptoms of dermatomyositis?

+Over time, the inflammatory process in dermatomyositis leads to inflammation of muscle tissue, and is accompanied by weakness and sometimes pain.
+There can be loss of muscle bulk (atrophy).
 The muscles of the shoulders, upper arms, hips, thighs and neck display the most weakness in dermatomyositis.
 There also can be joint pain, inflammation of the heart and lung muscle tissues, as well as inflammation of blood vessels to other organs.
-For more, see Signs and Symptoms.

 What causes dermatomyositis?